Pershing Square Building: Tenants

 A New-York Tribune article in January 1923 stated that, although the Pershing Square Building was not complete yet, its space was 60% leased.
 At the time, the lessees included International Paper and the Royal Baking Powder Company, as well as York & Sawyer's own offices.
 The second-floor banking space was leased by Pacific Bank in 1924, and the company added a mezzanine above the existing hall.
 Attorneys, realtors, and insurance and investment companies also took space in the building, as did those in the architecture and building construction industry.

 The Pershing Square Building served as a hub or offices for several transportation companies in the bus and aviation industries.
 In 1929, the Baltimore and Ohio Railroad started using the Pershing Square Building as one of its waiting rooms for intercity buses, after its previous terminal at Pennsylvania Station had closed down.
 Besides American Airlines, other airlines such as Trans-Canada Air Lines and Northwest Airlines also rented space in the building.
 Manhattan Air Terminal, Inc. opened an airline ticket office in the Pershing Square Building's banking room mezzanine in 1972, selling tickets for flights on various airlines.

 There were numerous tenants who took space in the Pershing Square Building for several decades.
 These included Pacific Bank, who occupied the second and second-mezzanine floors starting in 1924; American Maize Products Company, which moved into the building in 1929; the company of advertiser William Esty, which rented the entire 23rd floor in 1930; and the executive offices of American Airlines, which rented four floors in 1943.
 From 1945 to 1970, the building was named for the American Can Company, who took up the 24th and 25th floors.

-The electronics company Philips started occupying space in the Pershing Square Building in the 1950s and still retained a presence in the building by 2016.
+The electronics company Philips started occupying space in the Pershing Square Building in the 1950s and still retained a presence in the building in 2016.
 Pandora Media and Robert Half International were among the other relatively recent companies who took space in the building, while Canon USA subsidiary MCS Business Solutions moved its headquarters to 125 Park Avenue in 1998.
 The furniture company Haworth moved to the Pershing Square Building in 2007, taking up the former banking floor and airline ticket office on the second floor and mezzanine.